Majesty of the Seas: COVID-19 pandemic

 During the COVID-19 pandemic, the CDC reported, as early as 22 April 2020, that at least one person who tested positive for SARS-CoV-2 was symptomatic while on board.
 From 14 March 2020 the ship's cruising operations were suspended due to the COVID-19 pandemic.

 Sale to SeaJets

 In December 2020, Royal Caribbean sold Majesty of the Seas to Seajets who renamed her Majesty.
 Seajets renamed the ship Majesty of the Oceans in April 2021, while still laid up at Piraeus.
+The ship is currently on sale for $40,000,000.00.

 Scale model

 A 1/8th scale model of Majesty of the Seas was built in Morsbach, by François Zanella.
 The model was launched in 2005 and performs river cruises in and around Paris, France.